wir3z/hubitat/owntracks-hubitat/README.md

 - Select 'Disabled' to disable geocode lookups.

 ### Google Map Settings - Creates a combined family map and adds radius bubbles on the 'Region' 'Add/Edit/Delete' page maps
 Creates a Google map with all members' thumbnails shown as well as region radius' when adding/editing regions.
+	- Selecting a member will display an information window on their location and metrics.
+	- If battery saver is turned on, the battery percentage is displayed in red.
+	- If charging, the battery icon changes to a lightning bolt.
+	- If wifi is disabled, the wifi symbol will have a line through it, and the member name is displayed in red
+	- If the phone is using mobile data, the cellular signal icon is displayed in the top banner.
+If using wifi data, a wifi symbol is displayed.
+	- Distance from home, location accuracy and speed will be displayed if enabled.
+	- The last location time will be displayed in red if it is stale.
 NOTE:  Requires member thumbnails to be enabled, and will only display users using a local dashboard.
 - Enable to refresh map as soon as a member's location change, disable for manual refresh.
 	- Each refresh contributes to the map API usage quota.